 Experts agree that we shouldn’t store soaps, bath gels, and body wash longer than three years.

-Hang on to unopened shampoos, conditioners, and other hair styling products up to three years.
+You can hang on to unopened shampoos, conditioners, and other hair styling products for up to three years.

 Once opened, though, these products will only be effective for one to two years.